 Time: 7–9 June, 2022

 Place: Uppsala University

 “The crisis of the university” is a familiar topos in contemporary discussions about higher education.
 It is said that the University is facing untold threats from, inter alia, the anti-intellectualism of populist politicians and authoritarian regimes, the commodification of knowledge resulting from neo-liberal ideas about utility and international competition, the politicization of teaching and learning arising out of identity movements, the fragmenting of the university in response to stakeholder demands, and so forth.
 This conference poses the question: Is this really the case?
 And, if so, what exactly is being threatened?

 The PHEC2020 conference is organized by The Philosophy and Theory of Higher Education Society (PaTHES)

 Centre for Integrated Research on Culture and Society, Uppsala University

-Higher Education as Research Object (HERO), Uppsala University
+Higher Education and Research as Objects of Study (HERO), Uppsala University